Ottawa, January 25, 2021

 1. Record-keeping requirements for imported commercial goods apply to resident and non-resident importers, including exporters abroad who ship commercial goods to themselves in Canada.

-2. Generally, an importer is required to maintain imported goods records at its place of business in Canada.
+2. Generally, an importer is required to maintain records at its place of business in Canada.
 However, an importer may submit an application to the Canada Border Services Agency (CBSA) requesting authorization to maintain records at a location in Canada other than its place of business.
 The letter must identify the business address where the records will be maintained and how the location relates to the importer (e.g., accountant's office, customs broker office).
+If the records are kept at more than one location in Canada, they have to be integral at no less than one of the locations or a portal must be in place to access the records electronically.

-3. Non-resident importers usually do not maintain a place of business in Canada but may forward invoices, shipping records, and other related documents to a licensed customs broker who prepares accounting documents on their behalf, pays duties, takes delivery of the goods, and arranges delivery based on their instructions.
+3. Non-resident importers usually do not maintain a place of business in Canada but may forward records to a licensed customs broker who prepares accounting documents on their behalf, pays duties, takes delivery of the goods, and arranges delivery based on their instructions.

 Records Maintained Outside of Canada

-5. Importers may also submit a request to the CBSA for an authorization to maintain records at their place of business outside of Canada, at a specific location authorized by the CBSA, or designate an agent to keep records on their behalf.
+5. Importers may also submit a request to the CBSA for an authorization to maintain records at their place of business or other location outside of Canada, or designate an agent to keep records on their behalf.
 An example of the information required on an agreement to maintain records outside of Canada can be found in the Appendix to this memorandum.
-The agreement must be signed and forwarded to the following address:
+An electronic copy of the completed agreement must be sent to firstname.lastname@example.org for review prior to sending the original agreement for processing.
+Once the Agreement has been reviewed and accepted by the CBSA, please send the original hand signed copy to the following address :

 Non-resident Importer Program